King Richard III Visitor Centre

+For a long time, the burial place of Richard III was uncertain, although the site of his burial was assumed to be in a Leicester car park.
+DNA evidence enabled the identification of his remains.

-The centre opened in 2014 on the site of the then recently excavated Greyfriars, the medieval friary where the King was buried in 1485 following his death at the Battle of Bosworth Field.
+The centre opened on 26 July 2014 on the site of the then recently excavated Greyfriars, the medieval friary where the King was buried in 1485 following his death at the Battle of Bosworth Field.

 Location

 The Centre occupies a former school, Alderman Newton's School, next to the original Social Services car park where King Richard's remains were found during Philippa Langley and the Richard III Society's excavation project, which was started by the University of Leicester Archaeological Services (ULAS) on 25 August 2012 (the remains were found on the first day).

 Because of worldwide interest in the discovery, Leicester City Council converted the Victorian school building into a visitor centre.

-The project includes a covered area over the original grave site, which was in the church of the friary.
+The project includes a covered area over the original grave site, which was in the choir of the friary, alongside a section of the choir floor of the church.
 The centre cost £4 million, and was designed by Paul East of Maber Architects.

 Access and conservation

 The burial site is part of a scheduled monument.
 In December 2017, Historic England scheduled a significant part of the site of the former friary.
 While the associated buildings had long been demolished, the site was assessed as having archaeological potential.